insected/bobbae_gcp-wiki/Data-Science.md

 GNU [parallel](https://www.gnu.org/software/parallel/) is a shell tool for executing jobs in parallel using one or more computers.

-#### AWK
+#### Awk

-[Awk](https://earthly.dev/blog/awk-examples/) is a [record processing tool](https://medium.com/analytics-vidhya/use-awk-to-save-time-and-money-in-data-science-eb4ea0b7523f) written by Aho, Kernighan, and Weinberger in 1977.
-Its name is an acronym of their names.
+[Awk](https://earthly.dev/blog/awk-examples/) is a [record processing tool](https://medium.com/analytics-vidhya/use-awk-to-save-time-and-money-in-data-science-eb4ea0b7523f) written by Aho, Weinberger, and Kernighan in the 1970s.
+AWK is an acronym of their names.

 ## Data Lineage